DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Introduction

 Errors in DNA storage manifest as insertion, deletion, and substitution (IDS) errors at the base level, affecting individual nucleotides~\cite{heckel2019characterization}.
 In addition, biases introduced along the storage pipeline, such as those arising during PCR amplification, together with the stochastic nature of sequencing, can lead to sequence dropouts, i.e., the complete loss of encoded sequences~\cite{gimpel2023digital}.
 A natural algorithmic approach to mitigate both errors and dropouts is the use of error-correcting codes (ECCs)~\cite{milenkovic2024dna, sabary2024survey_coding}.
 ECCs introduce structured logical redundancy into the stored data to enable reliable information retrieval under noisy conditions.
 A common design strategy is to employ a two-layer coding architecture in which the inner code adds redundancy within each encoded sequence to correct base-level errors, while the outer code introduces redundant sequences to compensate for dropout events~\cite{shomorony2022information}.

 ECCs provide several key benefits that enhance DNA storage systems.
 First, they improve data retrieval reliability by reducing the probability of decoding failures in the presence of errors and dropouts~\cite{hanna2025reliability}.
 Second, they reduce the number of sequencing reads required for successful decoding, which in turn decreases both the data retrieval time and the overall sequencing effort~\cite{erlich2017dna}.
 Third, in addition to decreasing sequencing depth, ECCs also allow reducing the number of physical molecular copies required for reliable data retrieval, thereby enabling higher storage densities~\cite{gimpel2025comparison}.
 Fourth, they enable the correction of synthesis errors that may appear systematically across reads and therefore cannot be mitigated simply by increasing sequencing depth~\cite{press2020hedges}.
-Finally, by compensating for the noise introduced by faster and lower-cost synthesis and sequencing technologies, ECCs help reduce the overall system cost.